CodeWomen-Barcelona/project-resume/README.md

   * mobile phone
   * tablet
   * desktop
-1. Deploy the webpage on Netlify or Heroku and check that the url includes your name
+1. Deploy the webpage on Netlify or Heroku and check that the URL includes your name: it must be clear that it is *your* personal resume 😊